 As a land grant university, MSU is committed to widening access to higher education and ensuring equality of opportunity for all; committed to inclusion, social justice, equity, and diversity by creating and sustaining an environment that welcomes, respects and nurtures all students, staff, faculty and community; and believes that a more diverse and inclusive institution will contribute to the highest level of excellence that ultimately benefits all members of the university community in becoming outstanding citizens and leaders in local and global communities.
-As part of that commitment, the university is launching the LIFE (Learning Is For Everyone) Scholars program in the fall of 2018.
+As part of that commitment, the university launched the LIFE (Learning Is For Everyone) Scholars program in the fall of 2018.

 Peer Partners for Social Support